sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 very flexible.
 This method worked out pretty well for Prashanth:

-1. Open a U.S Bank Account with your Canadian Bank (Prashanth used TD but recommend RBC, RBC has a US branch as well though none in California)
+1. Open a U.S Bank Account with your Canadian Bank (Prashanth used TD but recommend RBC, RBC has a U.S. branch as well though none in California)
-2. Transfer some money to this account to last you for a few weeks in US
+2. Transfer some money to this account to last you for a few weeks in U.S.
-3. Get a US Dollar Credit Card from Canada and use this for initial spending.
+3. Get a U.S. Dollar Credit Card from Canada and use this for initial spending.
    If you are not eligible, you can ask your parents to open it for you and a get a credit card in your name.
-You can use this card until you have money in your US account.
+You can use this card until you have money in your U.S. account.
-4. Open a US Bank account in either Chase, BOA, Wells Fargo.
+4. Open a U.S. Bank account at either Chase, Bank of America, Wells Fargo.

 <section id="Money-Credit" />
 ### Credit Cards
 One thing that many try to do right away is get a credit card.

-Getting credit in the US can be tricky.
-Especially if you are under 21.
+Getting credit in the U.S. can be tricky; especially if you are under 21.

 Keep in mind that instead of Interac for debit cards, all American debit cards (also known as "check cards") are actually VISA/MasterCard cards.
 You can use